 Diagnosis and Staging

-- computerized tomography (CT) or magnetic resonance imaging (MRI) scans to get a complete and detailed image of the pancreas
+or MRI scans to get a complete and detailed image of your pancreas

-- certain blood tests can also detect if the tumor marker CA 19-9 is present, which can indicate pancreatic cancer
+tests to detect if tumor marker CA 19-9 is present, which can indicate

 Treating Pancreatic Cancer